Friday, July 21, 8:00 p.m.

 (school ID required for college students)

-In his one-man show “Dishwasher Dreams,” actor and writer Aladdin Ullah draws on the story of his father a steamship worker from East Bengal, who jumped ship and made his 2 way to New York’s Lower East Side in the 1920s, settled in Harlem in the 1930s, and worked for years as a dishwasher and line-cook.
-Aladdin explores his father’s life as well as his own childhood growing up in East Harlem in in the 1970s and 80s.
-Accompanied by a tabla player, Ullah tells the story with a deep sense of humor, drama, and empathy for the American immigrant experience.
+In his one-man show “Dishwasher Dreams,” when writer, actor and comedian Aladdin Ullah gets offered a role as a Muslim terrorist in a Hollywood film he reminisces about his dad leaving Bangladesh and arriving in Harlem during the 1940s.
+He draws on the story of his father a steamship worker from East Bengal, who jumped ship, settled in Harlem and worked for years as a dishwasher and line-cook.
+Aladdin explored his fathers life as well as his own childhood growing up on East Harlem in the 1970s and 80s.
+Accompanied by tabla player Avi Sharma, Ullah tells the story with a deep sense of humor, drama, and empathy for the American Immigrant experience.
+Aladdin Ullah has been pioneering the past decade a one of the first South Asians to perform stand-up comedy on national television on networks such as HBO, Comedy Central, MT, BET, and PBS.
+Reggie Life directs.